kmaasrud/oboe/README.md

 ### Templates

 The output is not very exiting from the get-go.
 It needs some style and structure.
 This is done by using a HTML template.
 A template must have the formatters `{title}` and `{content}` present.
 Their value should be obvious.
+The template should use the `{backlinks}` formatter for the links to notes that reference this note.
 The template file is supplied to `obsidian-html` by the `-t` flag, like this:

     obsidian-html <vault> -t template.html